-Each week all teams will present a brief summary of what was learned testing specific hypotheses.
+Each week all teams will present a brief summary of what was learned testing specific hypotheses about parts of the business model canvas.
 The teaching team and your peers will provide feedback, advice, and guidance.

 6. Team Teaching and the Inverted Lecture Hall